Top Ten Women in Poker [2025]

 Conclusion

-There is also Russian-American writer Maria Konnikova whose writing career found success by applying gameplay strategy in real life and Natural8 ambassador Hui Chen "Kitty" Kuo who has captured the attention of the poker community in recent years for her impressive performance in the field, banking over $2.5 million, a few shy of making the top 10.
+There is also Russian-American writer Maria Konnikova whose writing career found success by applying gameplay strategy in real life and Natural8 ambassador Hui Chen ‘Kitty’ Kuo who has captured the attention of the poker community in recent years for her impressive performance in the field, banking over $3.6 million, a few shy of making the top 10.

-These female players' personal accomplishments are more than just that; their work is regarded as an inspiration to the growing number of female players as well as those looking to find success across the modern poker scene.
+Aside from the personal accomplishments of these women, their work is more importantly regarded as inspirations to the growing number of female players as well as to those looking to find success across the modern poker scene.

 Image Source: Pokernews